aminanvary/Custom-Instructions/README.md

 ## What's In This Repository?

 This repository contains custom instructions that can be used with Claude desktop to enhance its capabilities for specific tasks and workflows.
-Each instruction file is designed to be copied and pasted directly into Claude's custom instructions section.
+Each instruction file is designed to be copied and pasted directly into Claude Projects.

 ## Requirements